 - (a) on disposal; or - (b) when no future economic benefits are expected from its use or disposal. - 113 The gain or loss arising from the derecognition of an intangible asset shall be determined as the difference between the net disposal proceeds, if any, and the carrying amount of the asset.
-It shall be recognised in profit or loss when the asset is derecognised (unless SLFRS 16 requires otherwise on a sale and leaseback.)
+It shall be recognised in profit or loss when the asset is derecognised (unless LKAS 17 requires otherwise on a sale and leaseback.)
 Gains shall not be classified as revenue. - The disposal of an intangible asset may occur in a variety of ways (eg by sale, by entering into a finance lease, or by donation).
-The date of disposal of an intangible asset is the date that the recipient obtains control of that asset in accordance with the requirements for determining when a performance obligation is satisfied in SLFRS 15.
-SLFRS 16 applies to disposal by a sale and leaseback. - If in accordance with the recognition principle in paragraph 21 an entity recognises in the carrying amount of an asset the cost of a replacement for part of an intangible asset, then it derecognises the carrying amount of the replaced part.
-If it is not practicable for an entity to determine the carrying amount of the replaced part, it may use the cost of the replacement as an indication of what the cost of the replaced part was at the time it was acquired or internally generated. - In the case of a reacquired right in a business combination, if the right is subsequently reissued (sold) to a third party, the related carrying amount, if any, shall be used in determining the gain or loss on reissue. - The amount of consideration to be included in the gain or loss arising from the derecognition of an intangible asset is determined in accordance with the requirements for determining the transaction price in paragraphs 47-72 of SLFRS 15.
-Subsequent changes to the estimated amount of the consideration included in the gain or loss shall be accounted for in accordance with the requirements for changes in the transaction price in SLFRS 15. - Amortisation of an intangible asset with a finite useful life does not cease when the intangible asset is no longer used, unless the asset has been fully depreciated or is classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with SLFRS 5.
+In determining the date of disposal of such an asset, an entity applies the criteria in LKAS 18 Revenue for recognising revenue from the sale of goods.
+LKAS 17 applies to disposal by a sale and leaseback. - If in accordance with the recognition principle in paragraph 21 an entity recognises in the carrying amount of an asset the cost of a replacement for part of an intangible asset, then it derecognises the carrying amount of the replaced part.
+If it is not practicable for an entity to determine the carrying amount of the replaced part, it may use the cost of the replacement as an indication of what the cost of the replaced part was at the time it was acquired or internally generated. - 115A In the case of a reacquired right in a business combination, if the right is subsequently reissued (sold) to a third party, the related carrying amount, if any, shall be used in determining the gain or loss on reissue. - The consideration receivable on disposal of an intangible asset is recognised initially at its fair value.
+If payment for the intangible asset is deferred, the consideration received is recognised initially at the cash price equivalent.
+The difference between the nominal amount of the consideration and the cash price equivalent is recognised as interest revenue in accordance with LKAS 18 reflecting the effective yield on the receivable. - Amortisation of an intangible asset with a finite useful life does not cease when the intangible asset is no longer used, unless the asset has been fully depreciated or is classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with SLFRS 5.